Fiona and Peter – TACT Foster Carers since 2017

 London and South East

-Neither my husband Peter or I had really considered fostering.
-However, after seeing images on TV of people fleeing the war in Syria, we did talk about offering a room in our home to a refugee escaping conflict or persecution.
-Also, my husband – a family solicitor, was acting for a client who had arrived in UK on the Kinder Transport, having fled Nazi persecution during WW2.
-This meant he had heard first hand from her how being given asylum in England had literally saved her life.
+Neither my husband Peter nor I had really considered fostering, but after seeing images on TV of people fleeing the war in Syria, we wanted to offer a room in our home to a refugee child escaping conflict or persecution.
+Also, my husband – a family solicitor, had a client who fled Nazi persecution as a child during WW2, and we were inspired by how seeking asylum in England had literally saved her life.

 We soon realised that to help unaccompanied children seeking asylum we would need to become foster carers, and so we chose TACT as our fostering agency because they are a charity and we liked their ethos.

 Having completed the training and been approved to foster with TACT, we excitedly welcomed our first foster child Hayat, a teenage girl from Ethiopia, in February 2018.
 We were confident from the beginning that we were doing the right thing.
 Our own children had had the opportunity to talk through their feelings and concerns with one of the social workers from TACT, and we were looking forward to offering a home to another young person.

 There was some initial confusion with the social services when Hayat first arrived, as she was due to be dispersed under the National Dispersal Scheme (NDS) and she did not want to be moved on again as she had already spent six weeks with another foster family.
 Fortunately, she was eventually permitted to stay with us, and right from the beginning Hayat was an easy addition to our family.
 She did not speak English at the time so much of our early engagement was exploring what she enjoyed eating (with the help of Google translate) and developing a plan for her future.
 I remember showing her British money and explaining roughly what a £1 coin could buy you.
 It was about finding out what specific facilities would be useful to Hayat in helping her settle down, for example a mosque that other Ethiopians used rather than just the local mosque.